rob-brown/tricks-of-the-trade-jekyll/_posts/2024-02-15-anatomy-of-an-amiibo-id.markdown

 ## Possible Cancelations

 The following tables show gaps in the serial numbers.
 There's also some speculation about what might have used those numbers.
+At the time of writing, the latest serial number is `043E`.

 | Range | Size | Speculation |
 |:---|---:|:---|